 WHO IS ELIGIBLE?

-Slot 3: open to any significant animation or modeling contributor
+Slot 3: open to any significant effects contributor

-Slot 4: open to any significant animation or modeling contributor
+Slot 4: open to any significant effects contributor

 Click for details

-Overall project VFX Supervisors and Creative Directors are specifically not eligible in these categories.
+Overall Executive Producers and/or Executive Creative Directors are not eligible

 Entrant Names; Entrant Substitutions